charliecalvert/CloudNotes/Assignments/React/GistManager.md

   - Delete a gist
   - Select a user
   - Read a particular gist and display it.
+- Use Micro Services
+  - Divide the app up into about five separate serivices
+  - Start the main app and the services with a single call
+- Use Redux to handle data
+  - Use **connect**
+  - Implement **mapStateToProps** and **mapDispatchToProps** for X number of controls (Exact number to be decided)
+  - Use **Provider** and create store in **index.js**
+- Use DataMaven to launch our various components

+## Extra Credit

+- Pick from a hard-coded list of users

 ## Possible Features

 - Pull and push gists
+- Deploy to EC2
 - Save meta information about the gists to a database
 - Create a React Native Version